Middleton family: Peter and Valerie Middleton

-Middleton boarded at Clifton College and then studied English at New College, Oxford.
+Middleton boarded at Clifton College (1934-1939) and then studied English at New College, Oxford.
 After leaving in 1940 he served as a RAF fighter pilot during the Second World War.
 Commissioned as a pilot officer (on probation) in the RAFVR on 9 March 1941, Middleton was confirmed in his rank and promoted to flying officer (war-substantive) on 9 March 1942.
 In May 1942, he was posted to No 37 Service Flying School in Calgary, Canada where he spent two-and-a-half years as an instructor, training Spitfire, Hurricane and Lancaster pilots.
 On 9 March 1943, he received a promotion to flight lieutenant (war-substantive).
 After joining the reservist 605 Squadron at Manston, near Ramsgate in Kent, in August 1944, Middleton flew a de Havilland Mosquito fighter bomber, nudging the wings of unmanned German V1 flying aircraft to divert them from hitting London.
-After the war, Flew with Lancashire Aircraft Corporation, before moving to British European Airways as a pilot, but remained in the reconstituted RAFVR, receiving a reserve commission as a flying officer on 12 August 1949.
-Promoted to flight lieutenant on 1 March 1951, he relinquished his reserve commission on 12 August 1959.
+After the war, he flew with Lancashire Aircraft Corporation, but remained in the reconstituted RAFVR, receiving a reserve commission as a flying officer on 12 August 1949.
+Promoted to flight lieutenant on 1 March 1951, In 1952 Peter joined British European Airways (BEA) and the family moved to Beaconsfield, Buckinghamshire.
+He relinquished his reserve commission on 12 August 1959.
+Middleton retired in May 1974.
+On the last page of his flight logbook, Middleton calculated that he had flown 16,000 hours or five and a half million miles during his flying career, “or 220 times around the world”.
+Owning a number of yachts, he contributed to the 2013 book Total Loss: Dramatic First-Hand Accounts of Yacht Losses at Sea describing how, in August 1976, he and his wife set sail from the Hamble in their 35ft ketch to cross the Atlantic.
+Heading for the Bahamas, he wrote that the following February, ten miles off the coast of the island of Mayaguana, with a terrible crash they hit a reef.
+He concluded that "at the age of 70, after 40 years cruising, I sold our latest boat and 'swallowed the anchor'."